-Emily Blunt and Lin-Manuel Miranda know the air they’re breathing with Mary Poppins Returns is once-in-a-lifetime stuff.
+Magic to do: Inside Emily Blunt and Lin-Manuel Miranda's journey with Mary Poppins Returns

 It’s one thing to land a job playing an iconic superhero or a famous historical figure, but a role like Mary Poppins — or, for that matter, any of the whimsical characters who pop up in the untethered orbit of the nanny from P.L.
 Travers’ book series and Disney’s 1964 film — doesn’t circle Hollywood quite as often.
 That’s why Mary Poppins Returns has signified nothing less than a benchmark career moment for its two leads, long before the Disney sequel even arrives in theaters on Dec.
 19.